TimurLagawy/rsschool-cv1/cv.md

 ## About me:

 Hello.
-Looking for a job / internship/ trainee as Java Junior Developer (or similar).\
+Looking for a job / internship/ trainee as Java Junior Developer/ Junior Frotend Developer\
+ (or similar).
 I am hardworking, determined, like new technologies, love to learn and apply knowledge\
  in practice, I have a technical mindset.
 I will be glad to any feedback and job offer\
  in the IT industry.